marrobi/Microsoft-and-Containers/DockerMachine/readme.md

 ## PowerShell

-If you haven't already got PowerShell installed on your system (potentially a none Windows OS) follow the instructions applicable for your operating system: [https://github.com/PowerShell/PowerShell](https://github.com/PowerShell/PowerShell)
+If you haven't already got PowerShell installed on your system (potentially a you are using a none Windows OS) follow the instructions applicable for your operating system: [https://github.com/PowerShell/PowerShell](https://github.com/PowerShell/PowerShell)

 ## Azure PowerShell Module

 1. Open a PowerShell prompt by typing ```powershell``` at a command prompt/terminal:

     ```
     powershell
     ```